Geoogolla/enterprise-docs/docs/designer-guide/report-designer/how-to/create-master-detail-report-using-list.md

 Organize your data by adding groups to the list table  .
    ![Master table design](/static/assets/on-premise/images/report-designer/how-to/master-details-nested-item/initail-list-design.png '#width=600px')

-8. Cut the detail table from design area and paste inside the list as shown in the following image.
+8. Cut the detail table from design area and paste inside the list on product details column as shown in the following image.
    ![Master table design](/static/assets/on-premise/images/report-designer/how-to/master-details-nested-item/final-list-design.png '#width=600px')

-9. Click on the Preview at the top-right corner of the Report Designer toolbar to see the output result.
+9. Click on the Preview at the top centre of the Report Designer toolbar to see the output result.
    ![Output](/static/assets/on-premise/images/report-designer/how-to/master-details-nested-item/output-list.png '#width=600px')